Articles

 This form of ptosis correction leaves no scars, can be performed under local anaesthesia, and is quick to perform in clinic, often taking much less than an hour for both upper eyelids.
 It is associated with less bruising and swelling than the incisional method of ptosis correction.
 However, the extent of ptosis correction is not as much as Levator muscle surgery, and the risk of recurrence is higher, therefore it is usually reserved for cases of milder or moderate ptosis, and for cases where skin or fat does not need to be removed.

 Non-incisional ptosis correction is an office-based procedure that can be performed in under an hour.
-The procedure is done under numbing eyedrops and local anaesthesia injection to the skin, and besides the pinprick at the moment of injection, is remarkably comfortable.
+The procedure is done under numbing eyedrops and local anesthesia injection to the skin, and besides the pinprick at the moment of injection, is remarkably comfortable.
 During the procedure, your eyes will be closed.
 The needles and sutures used for the procedure are very small and will not be felt after the surgery.
 Bruising and swelling are minimal, which dramatically shortens downtime, and by 2 weeks after surgery almost all the swelling would have resolved.
 There are no sutures to be removed, and you will be given antibiotics to reduce the risk of infection after the procedure, as well as painkillers to control any pain which may occur after the local anaesthesia wears off.
 Again, these risks are very minimal.